barumau/panlingue/eng/110_jumle.md

 ***seni mane*** **mortu.**
 – The old man died.

-Note that Pandunia verbs don’t indicate tense by themselves.
+Note that Panlingue verbs don’t indicate tense by themselves.
 So they can express the past and present alike.
 Therefore for example **mortu** can mean both ’died’ and ’dies’.